 Acupuncture may also help relieve hay fever, according to new research published in the Annals of Internal Medicine.
 In the study, allergy sufferers who were randomly assigned to a dozen acupuncture sessions had more symptom relief and used less antihistamine medication.

 Okay, this may be a “no duh” but if you’re allergic to flowers or freshly mowed grass, avoid these allergens.
 Keep an eye on the pollen count in your area and avoid going outdoors when the numbers are high.
 Also, on these days, keep windows closed and use air conditioning when possible.
-If you are having issues with your A/C unit here are some great tips on choosing a good air conditioning repair company.

 Remember, pollen sticks to you.
 So, if you can’t resist going outdoors, when you return home, remove your shoes and clothes, take a shower and wash your hair, and put on some fresh clothes.
 Do not dry your clothes outside on a clothesline this time of year; use a dryer.